satori-com/mzbench/doc/scenarios/spec.md

-In MZBench, scenarios are .erl files written in a special DSL.
+In MZBench, scenarios are .erl files written in a special DSL (domain specific language).
 Think of it as a simplified, declarative version of Erlang.

-*[DSL]: Domain-Specific Language

 MZBench test scenarios consist of *lists*, *tuples*, and *atoms*: